public-tech/express-helpers/README.md

 In the above code, you add adding an express route that handle a http get request to `/user/:email` and a route that will handle a post request to `/user`.

-You will notice that each handler function is the result of calling `expressUtil.awaitHandlerFactory`.
-This helper function (found in the `expressUtil.js` file) wraps a handler function so that you can call it from express middleware using async/await syntax;
+You will notice that each handler function is the result of calling `helpers.awaitHandlerFactory`.
+This helper function (found in the `helpers` module) wraps a handler function so that you can call it from express middleware using async/await syntax;

 Once you have added `routes` properties to your services, you can then register all the services with express.
 You